 Gateways to the Garden Route South Africa / Perfect Garden Route Stop-overs

 From Cape Town to the first Garden Route attractions like Garden Route Game Lodge, is about 400km.
-This often feels as if it is too long to drive in one day, especially when traveling with traveling.
+This often feels as if it is too long to drive in one day, especially when travelling with a child.
 Luckily en route to the Garden Route you can find several villages and towns that we can highly recommend.